robsimmons/levy/README.txt

 The authors of the program are Matija Pretnar <matija@pretnar.info>, and Andrej Bauer <Andrej.Bauer@andrej.com>, with modifications by Robert Simmons <robsimmons@gmail.com>.
+Emacs mode by Ben Mosley.
 See the file COPYRIGHT.txt for license information.

 3. REQUIREMENTS